YINI-lang/YINI-spec/YINI-Specification.md

 port-5432
 ```

-In strict mode, it is invalid because `5432` is not a string literal.
+In strict mode, this is invalid because `5432` is not a string literal (it's a number literal).

 ## 7. Number Literals
 ### 7.1.
 Numbers